• Skip to primary navigation

 Slicing a New York Strip Roast that was smoked

-This cut of beef is a great alternative to prime rib on your dinner table and is a little bit more affordable.
+This cut of beef is a great alternative to a prime rib roast on your dinner table and is a little bit more affordable.

 Overhead image of Smoked Strip Roast Ingredients